 Level Change Procedures

-Students, faculty, and parents are urged to seriously consider the reasons for a course change, for numerous changes can have an adverse effect on the student’s program.
+Students, faculty, and parents are urged to seriously consider the reasons for an academic level change, for numerous changes can have an adverse effect on the student’s program.
 This should be done only after much thought and consultation.
-All requests for a change in schedule must be requested in writing and signed by both parent/guardian and student.
+All requests for a change in academic level must be requested in writing and signed by both parent/guardian and student.
 The student must attend three extra help sessions, and department approval must be given prior to a level change.

 Dropping a Course

-Dropping a course is a serious matter and is usually discouraged.
+Dropping a course for a study hall is a serious matter and is usually discouraged.
 This should be done only after much thought and consultation.
 A request to drop a course must be put in writing by the parent/guardian and student, and submitted to the student’s guidance counselor.

 Full Year Course